miroslavkovac/Lingo/README.md

 let localizedTitle = droplet.lingo.localize("welcome.title", locale: "en")
 ```

 > LingoProvider is a separate package and and can be downloaded from [GitHub](https://github.com/vapor-comunity/lingo-provider).
-If you are LingoProvider you don't need the Lingo package dependency.
+If you use LingoProvider you don't need the Lingo package dependency.

 ### Without Vapor